rubenarakelyan/wackomenace.co.uk/src/content/info/blogroll.md

 If you want more recommendations of blogs to read, try [Ye Olde Blogroll](https://blogroll.org).

-More generally, I get my news from trusted outlets, mainly the [BBC](https://www.bbc.co.uk/news) and [Reuters](https://www.reuters.com) for general news, and [Wired](https://www.wired.com) for tech news.
+More generally, I get my news from trusted outlets, mainly the [BBC](https://www.bbc.co.uk/news) for general news, and [Wired](https://www.wired.com) for tech news.